batect/docker-client/README.md

 ### Docker daemon

-This library supports Docker 18.03.1 or later.
+This library supports Docker 19.03.10 or later.
 However, using the most recent version of Docker is highly recommended.

+This library _may_ work with earlier versions of Docker, but this is untested and unsupported.

 ## How is this different to other Docker client libraries?